 2 to 4 weeks

-Cessation related anger, anxiety, difficulty concentrating, impatience, insomnia, restlessness and depression have ended.
-If still experiencing any of these symptoms get seen and evaluated by your physician.
+Cessation-related anger, anxiety, difficulty concentrating, impatience, insomnia, restlessness, and depression have ended.
+If you are still experiencing any of these symptoms, schedule an appointment to get evaluated by your physician.

 2 weeks to 3 months